 We get it when we get it.

-That means the logistics getting it out so that everybody can take it.
+That means the logistics, getting it out so that everybody can take it.

 And today we're proud to announce the addition of two of the most highly respected skilled professionals in our country, worldwide respected.

-That's a lot of our new vaccines in 10 years during his time in the private sector.
+That's a lot of our new vaccines.

-Joining Dr. Slowy as chief operating officer will be General Gus Perna, a four-star general who currently oversees 190,000 service members, civilians, and contractors as commander of the U.S. Army Material Command.
+Joining Dr. Slowy as chief operating officer will be General Gus Perna, a four-star general who currently oversees 190,000 service members, civilians and contractors as commander of the U.S. Army Material Command.

 That means logistics.